Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Conclusions

 \section{Conclusions}

-This work focused on enhancing the spatial resolution of \gls{bvoc} emission maps using \gls{dl} techniques, proposing a suitable data preprocessing.
+This work focused on enhancing the spatial resolution of \gls{bvoc} emission maps using \gls{dl} techniques, proposing a suitable data transformation that drastically reduces the impact of outliers and improve the accuracy and reliability of our models.
 Super-resolution of \gls{bvoc} emission maps is critical since global inventories of \gls{bvoc} measurements are currently unavailable to the modeling communities, and processing existing emissions appears to be the only way to produce maps with high spatial resolution.

 The overall high performance of the proposed method shows that we effectively generalize to unseen data, achieving accurate estimations of potential future \gls{bvoc} emissions.
-We also indicate possible avenues towards generalization of \gls{sr} algorithms, investigating the scale-invariance and testing different compounds.
+We also indicate possible avenues towards improvements in the algorithms' generalization, investigating scale-invariance, and testing different compounds.
 In the future, we will extend our work through the use of \gls{pinn}, considering both data and the physics behind the process.
-Super-resolved \gls{bvoc} emissions could represent an invaluable source for air quality and climate products, allowing to better explain how these compounds affect humans and global climate change.
+Super-resolved \gls{bvoc} emissions could represent an invaluable source for air quality and climate products, allowing us to explain better how these compounds affect humans and global climate change.